Benrus: History

 The name "Benrus" is a portmanteau of the name of cofounder Benjamin Lazrus.

 In the 1920s the company transitioned from watch repair to the manufacture of watchcases and assembly of completed watches using imported internal components from La Chaux-de-Fonds, Switzerland.
 During World War II, the company stopped manufacturing watches and switched to the manufacture of timing systems (e.g. fuses) used in munitions.
 In the 1940s and 1950s, Benrus released the Sky Chief (a chronograph), the Dial-a-Rama, the Wrist Alarm and a bracelet watch called Embraceable.

 In the early 1950s, Benrus failed in a hostile takeover of Hamilton, and subsequently lost a legal battle with Hamilton in which Benrus had acquired Hamilton stock for the stated purpose of investment but for the actual purpose of control.
 The decision in this case has become a part of the United States Department of Justice Antitrust Manual with regard to the establishment of preliminary injunctions in antitrust cases.

 In the 1960s, the company introduced self-winding watches and entered into the automobile market with steering wheel-mounted self-winding clocks.
 Also in this decade, Jerry Lewis was hired as a pitchman for the company's Belforte brand.

 In the early 1960s, the Federal Trade Commission determined that Benrus' marketing practices—specifically, its published list prices—were misleading for a substantial minority (about 14%) of potential customers at the time.

 The company was sold to Victor Kiam, later of Remington Razors, in 1967.
 Over the next ten years, the company suffered in competition against inexpensive Japanese wristwatches, adopting a strategy of diversification into military timepieces and costume jewelry.
 Nonetheless, Benrus filed for bankruptcy in 1977.
 The company emerged from this after a reorganization which involved entering into a joint venture agreement with the Wells and Roka Watch Company.
 Thereafter, the company marketed watches under the two tradenames of Benrus and Sovereign, contingent on royalty payments through the joint venture.
 Benrus filed for bankruptcy once more in 1981, due to defaulting of its royalty payments.
 By 1984, the company had taken on the name Wells-Benrus Corp. and was operating under a bankruptcy agreement where the company owed $12 million to Victor Kiam and sought to borrow additional funds to maintain operations.
 The Wells-Benrus company was based in Middlebury, Connecticut.

-The Benrus brand was acquired from the Wells-Benrus company by Clinton Watch Company of Chicago, which renamed its business Benrus Watch Company.
-Irving Wein, the owner, brought Benrus distribution to large catalogs and retailers such as Walmart, Kmart, Sears, and JC Penney.
-The Benrus brand thrived during the 1980s and 1990s until it was sold to Gruen Watch Co. which was soon acquired by M.Z.
-Berger, a watch importer which had previously acquired the Elgin and Waltham brands.
+Hampden Watch of Chicago acquired the Benrus brand from the Wells-Benrus company in 1981, which renamed the business Benrus Watch Company.
+Irving Wein, the owner, brought Benrus distribution to large catalogs and retailers such as Walmart, Kmart, Sears, and JCPenney.
+The Benrus brand thrived during the 1980s and 1990s until it was sold to M.Z.
+Berger, a watch importer which had previously acquired the Elgin, Waltham, and Gruen brands.